passasooz/envsync/README.md

 The problem?
 - `.env` can't be versioned (contains secrets)
 - `.env.example` always gets forgotten
-- Teams end up with inconsistent versions and missing vars
+- Teammates keep different `.env` keys and ship bugs
+- New collaborators lose hours hunting for missing variables

-**EnvSync fixes it all with a single command.**
+**EnvSync keeps every `.env` in lockstep with a single command.**

 ---

 ## ✨ What it does

+- 🔁 Keeps local `.env` files aligned with the repo baseline by syncing keys both ways (env ↔ example)
 - 🔍 Checks that every `.env*` has the same keys as its respective `.env*.example`
 - ⚡️ Auto-creates/updates examples by adding only missing keys
 - 🛑 Never touches actual values (zero secret leaks)
 - 💬 Preserves comments and line order
 - 🧠 Exits with error code if differences found → perfect for CI/CD
-- 🔁 Can also update your `.env` files from examples (`--from-example`)
+- 🚀 Updates your `.env` files from committed examples (`--from-example`) — perfect right after `git pull`
 - 🧩 Works with any language or framework (PHP, Node, Python, you name it)

 ---